jiayangli-nu/blog/_posts/2021-1-12-Variational-Inequality.md

 $$f(\bar{x} + \tau d) < f(\bar{x}), \quad \forall \tau \in [0, \bar{\tau}].$$

-Using these concepts, we can directly obtain the following result.
+Using these concepts, we can directly formulate an optimziation problem to a VI problem when $$\mathcal{X}$$ is convex.

 **Proposition**: If $$\mathcal{X}$$ is convex, any local minimizer $$x^*$$ of the optimization problem $$(f, \mathcal{X})$$ is a solution to a VI problem $$(\nabla f, \mathcal{X})$$.